EzarY7/PBD_Assignment1/README.md

 4.Explain how you implemented the checklist above step-by-step (not just following the tutorial).

 Create a form input to add a model object to the previous app.
 I created a new file called forms.py and added code to accept new data as input.
-This code consists of a class that contains the variable fields which is used to select the attributes from the model.
+This code consists of a class that contains the variable "fields", which is used to select the attributes from the model.

 Add 5 views to view the added objects in HTML, XML, JSON, XML by ID, and JSON by ID formats.
 I created 5 different functions, one for each format, in the views.py file.
 Each of them will accept Item objects and return the data in their respective formats.

 Create URL routing for each of the views added in point 2.
-I added the URL paths for each format to the urlpatterns list in urls.py
+I added the URL paths for each format to the urlpatterns list in urls.py.